Nordahl Road station

-Nordahl Road is a station served by North County Transit District's SPRINTER light rail line.
+Nordahl Road station is a station served by North County Transit District's SPRINTER hybrid rail line.
 It straddles the city limits of San Marcos and Escondido, California, with its mailing address in Escondido.
 The station is located between Barham Drive and Auto Park Way/Nordahl Road, both of which intersect East Mission Road.
 It consists of a single platform and track.